 One of the most common causes is hydrocele.
 This condition occurs after a trauma or infection that may have gone unnoticed.
 Hydrocele is a disorder characterized by an accumulation of fluid between the layers of tissue around the testicles.
 In the case of hydrocele, the swelling is very pronounced.

-Swelling can also be caused by an inguinal hernia.
-This enlargement of the groin occurs when organs in the abdomen move out of their cavity through an opening between the abdomen and the root of the thigh.
-The hernia may be present when the baby is born.
-Otherwise, it can occur when you make repeated efforts.
+An inguinal hernia can also cause swelling.
+This enlargement of the groin occurs when organs in the abdomen move out of their cavity through an opening between the abdomen and the thigh.
+The hernia can be caused by overexertion from lifting heavy objects or chronic coughing.

-An enlargement of the scrotum can also be caused by a spermatocele.
+A spermatocele can also cause an enlargement of the scrotum.
 This condition, which is often benign, is characterized by an accumulation of semen above the testicle.
-Spermatocele does not cause pain, but it does cause discomfort for the man who suffers from it.
+Spermatocele doesn’t cause pain, but it does cause discomfort.

-Enlargement may be caused by local trauma or groin trauma.
+Enlargement may also be caused by local trauma or groin trauma.
 Testicular trauma tends to cause an increase in the size of the testicles.
-They occur after a blow to the testicles, a contusion or a scrotal hematoma.
+A blow to the testicles, a contusion or a scrotal hematoma can cause testicular trauma.

 • Less frequent causes

 Among the less common causes is hematocele.
-This medical term refers to an accumulation of blood in the testicle or vaginal membrane.
-Hematocele is the result of bleeding that is caused by burst blood vessels.
+This medical term refers to an accumulation of blood in the testicle.
+Hematocele is the result of bleeding caused by burst blood vessels.
 It can occur after surgery or traumatic injury.
 In some men, hematocele is a sign associated with testicular cancer.
-In this case, the tumor has grown to the point where it has corrupted the integrity of the scrotal vascular network.
+In this case, the tumour has grown to the point where it has corrupted the integrity of the scrotal vascular network.

 Testicular cancer is one of the least common causes of enlarged testicles.
-Although this disease is not very common, it is one of those that must be eliminated urgently.
-Testicular cancer is the first form of tumor that affects men under the age of 30.
-It is manifested by the presence of a mass on the testicle.
-This cancer now has an excellent prognosis.
-Indeed, the child or adult who is affected heals in more than 95% of cases.
+Although this disease isn’t widespread, it’s one of those that must be eliminated urgently.
+Testicular cancer is the most common cancer affecting men under the age of 30.
+It’s manifested by the presence of a mass on the testicle.
+Today, this cancer has an excellent prognosis, with the affected child or adult healing in more than 95 per cent of cases.

-Finally, testicular torsion is also among the less common causes of swollen testicles.
+Finally, testicular torsion is among the less common causes of swollen testicles.
 Torsion occurs when a testicle rotates to the point of twisting.
 In this case, the blood flow to the testicle is blocked, causing severe pain, fever and vomiting.
 In the event of torsion, the patient must be taken care of very quickly.
 Otherwise, the patient may lose his testicle.
-While testicular torsion is quite rare in adults, it is common in children and adolescents.
+While testicular torsion is rare in adults, it’s common in children and adolescents.

 Causes moins fréquentes au gonflement du scrotum